About Ethiopia

 Ethiopia’s regional diversity offers a comprehensive view of the country’s multifaceted identity, highlighting its varied landscapes and the vibrant cultures that characterize each region.

-Facts About Ethiopia
+Important Facts About Ethiopia

 • Oldest Independent Country in Africa: Ethiopia stands out as the only African nation never to have been colonized, maintaining its independence throughout the Scramble for Africa.
 The victory at the Battle of Adwa in 1896 is a proud moment in Ethiopian history, where Ethiopian forces successfully resisted Italian invasion and preserved the nation’s sovereignty.